Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-Slow-twitch fibres are good for endurance activities like maintaining
+Slow-twitch fibers are designed for endurance activities that require long-term, repeated contractions, like maintaining

-contraction.
-The ATP required for slow-twitch fibre contraction is generated
+posture or running a long distance.
+The ATP required for slow-twitch fiber contraction is generated

-of ATP are produced from each one of glucose in the presence of oxygen.
+of ATP are produced from each glucose molecule in the presence of oxygen.
 The reaction

-is slower than anaerobic respiration, which is why it is not suited to rapid
+is slower than anaerobic respiration and thus not suited to rapid

 quickly.
-However, this reaction requires the delivery of large amounts oxygen
+However, this reaction requires the delivery of large amounts of oxygen

 circulatory systems cannot keep up.

-Due to this requirement for large amounts of oxygen slow-twitch fibers are associated with large numbers of blood vessels, mitochondria and
+Due to their large oxygen requirements, slow-twitch fibers are associated with large numbers of blood vessels, mitochondria, and

 Fast-twitch fibers are good for rapid movements like jumping

-or sprinting which require fast muscle contractions of short duration.
+or sprinting that require fast muscle contractions of short duration.
 Unlike

 alone) to produce two molecules of ATP per molecule of glucose.
-Whilst much
+While much

 reducing the pH (making it more acidic, and producing the stinging feeling in

-this may seem counter-intuitive it is in fact a feedback cycle in place to
+muscles when exercising).
+This inhibits further anaerobic respiration.
+While this may seem counter-intuitive, it is a feedback cycle in place to

 high numbers of fast-twitch fibers (~85% fast-twitch).

-There is some evidence that the proportion of fast-twitch
+While there is evidence that each person has a unique proportion of fast-twitch